Undermyth/treedect/onnxsam/README.md

 ## SAM2 & DINOv2 ONNX Conversion

 This is a subproject which converts SAM2 & DINOv2 models into ONNX format. `treedect` utilizes ONNX models for portable and efficient inference, and also for better integration with Rust ecosystem.
+Since the conversion process is not trivial, this subproject is maintained separately.
+All the converted models are are designed to access through web, which are uploaded to [Hugging Face](https://huggingface.co/Activator/vision_onnx).

 ONNX exportation is very sensitive to environment, so it's recommended to have a dedicated environment for this purpose.
 As verified, we should have python <= 3.11 (for compatibility with `onnxsim` binaries), and torch == 2.5.1.